Ferrocene: Stereochemistry of substituted ferrocenes

 Monosubstituted ferrocenes have the formula (C5H5)Fe(C5H4R).
 These derivatives are often referred to as ferrocenyl (abbreviated Fc) compounds.
-Examples include ferrocenyl aldehyde (FcCHO), ferrocenyl carboxylic acid (FcCO_{2}H), and ferrocenyl methanol (FcCH_{2}OH).
+Examples include ferrocenyl aldehyde (FcCHO), ferrocenyl carboxylic acid (FcCO2H), and ferrocenyl methanol (FcCH2OH).
 When the substituent is chiral, then the entire molecule is chiral.

 Disubstituted ferrocenes can exist as either 1,2-, 1,3- or 1,1- isomers, none of which are interconvertible.
-Ferrocenes that are asymmetrically disubstituted on one ring are chiral – for example [CpFe(EtC_{5}H_{3}Me)].
-This planar chirality arises despite no single atom being a stereogenic centre..
+Ferrocenes that are asymmetrically disubstituted on one ring are chiral – for example [CpFe(EtC5H3Me)].
+This planar chirality arises despite no single atom being a stereogenic centre.

 Several approaches have been developed to asymmetrically 1,1-functionalise the ferrocene.

 Applications of ferrocene and its derivatives

 Ferrocene and its numerous derivatives have no large-scale applications, but have many niche uses that exploit the unusual structure (ligand scaffolds, pharmaceutical candidates), robustness (anti-knock formulations, precursors to materials), and redox (reagents and redox standards).

 Ligand scaffolds

 Chiral ferrocenyl phosphines are employed as ligands for transition-metal catalyzed reactions.
 Some of them have found industrial applications in the synthesis of pharmaceuticals and agrochemicals.
 For example, the diphosphine 1,1-bis(diphenylphosphino)ferrocene (dppf) is a valued ligand for palladium-coupling reactions and Josiphos ligand is useful for hydrogenation catalysis.
 They are named after the technician who made the first one, Josi Puleo.